Mrs Rosemary Cornish

 Mr Dominic Meakins

-Appointed December 2009 – current term of office ends December 2017.
+Appointed December 2009 – current term of office ended December 2017.
+This vacancy is currently being reviewed and Mr Meakins has shown interest in remaining on the governing body.

 Dominic has been elected twice as a parent governor and he has been the chair of the Premises Committee for a number of years.
 He is married to Helen Meakins, who has been a teacher at the school since 1997, and they currently have 1 child at Georgian Gardens.